 2- Several users having access to your computer

 Many computer users use these machines at their own convenience.
 They are ready to delete files they don’t know about to create space for themselves.
 This puts you at a great disadvantage and at risk of losing very important information if you are sharing a computer.

 They will willingly or unwillingly get rid of data you may really need.
 At the end of the day, you end up losing important information that was really vital.
 Perhaps that was a well-prepared pitch you were to present to potential investors.

 3- Hard disk failure

 Backing up the iPhone to a computer may be a miscalculation if your hard disk crushes.
 That is why you would opt to back up the iPhone data to iCloud.
 This may cost you big time.

 Imagine having all your backup data saved on a desktop.
-Without power connection, there is no way you can gain access to your data.
+Without a power connection, there is no way you can gain access to your data.
 Although, you will when the power comes back.

 But, never if it never does.
 Therefore, this limitation is only seasonal.
 You still need to take caution so that it does not happen when you are really in need.